The Bees are back in league action this weekend as they face Dover Athletic at the Hive London in front of the BT Sport cameras on Saturday.

 He then went on to manage his former playing club Gillingham and after leaving in 2012, he returned to the club for a third spell two years later as assistant boss.

-He then took up the same role at Leyton Orient in 2015 before becoming manager the following year but he was sacked after a matter of months.
+He then took up the same role at Leyton Orient in 2015 before becoming manager the following year but was sacked after a matter of months.

 Hessenthaler returned to football ahead of the 2017-18 season as assistant manager of Eastleigh before succeeding Richard Hill in the hot seat eight months later.
-He began last campaign with the Spitfires before returning to Dover two months ago.
+He began this campaign with the Spitfires before returning to Dover two months ago.

 Hessenthaler is also no stranger to Barnet.
 The Dartford-born manager made 40 league appearances for the Bees, scoring two goals in the year he spent at Underhill.